acdh-oeaw/apis-core-rdf/docs/source/customization.rst

 app ``myproject``, the view looks for the queryset ``myproject.querysets.PersonAutocompleteQueryset``.

+The results of the autocomplete view can be themed using templates.
+The autocomplete view looks for templates using the ``autocomplete_result.html`` suffix, if no such template is found, the string representation of the result is used.
+The autocomplete view uses the same template search function as for other templates, so if you have a model ``myproject.Person`` then you can use the ``myproject/person_autocomplete_result.html`` template.

 The results of the autocomplete view can be extended with additional results coming from another source (an external API or another queryset).
 The view looks for this function in ``your_app.querysets`` and it has to be named